 How to bury bad reviews, if you can't delete them

-Removify agree with us that sometimes the best defence, is to play offence.
+Removify agrees with us that sometimes the best defence is to play offence.
 If you've fallen victim to a negative review that can't be removed (ie: it's a legitimate complaint), firstly, take a deep breath.
 Negative reviews aren't always bad news, as contrarian as that seems.
-At the very least, they're an opportunity for you to show your future customers how you respond to bad feedback.
+At the very least, they're an opportunity for you to show your future customers how you respond to negative feedback.

 If you're on the receiving end of a bad review, your next steps should be to: